How to Duplicate in Illustrator: A Step-by-Step Guide

 Mastering the duplication of objects in Adobe Illustrator is a fundamental skill that enhances productivity and streamlines the creative workflow for graphic designers.
 It enables the creation of repetitive patterns and consistent elements with ease.
 With several methods at their disposal, users can choose from:

-• Alt (Option) + Drag: The quick drag-and-drop feature.
+- Alt (Option) + Drag: The quick drag-and-drop feature.

-• Copy and Paste Commands: Utilizing Control-C and Control-V for precision.
+- Copy and Paste Commands: Utilizing

-• For complex tasks, the Duplicate command is accessible through a right-click contextual menu.
+for precision. - For complex tasks, the Duplicate command is accessible through a right-click contextual menu.

 Designers should practice these techniques as outlined in various Illustrator tutorials to develop a more efficient design process.
 Incorporating keyboard shortcuts can significantly speed up one's workflow, allowing more time to focus on the creative aspects of design.